ai4d-iasc/trixie/docs/SLURM,-pytorch-distributed-and-Multiple-Nodes.md

-# Running pytorch.distributed on Multiple Nodes.
+# Running pytorch.distributed on Multiple Nodes

 Key thing to know is that srun is like a super-ssh which means that when running `srun cmd` it actually does something like `ssh node cmd`